 The data purge methods for the relay log include automatic purge and manual purge.

-You can use the following three command-line options to change the automatic data purge strategy of DM-worker:
+You can configure the automatic data purge strategy of DM-worker using the following two methods:

 0, data purge is not performed according to the remaining disk space.

-[purge] section in the configuration file of DM-worker to modify the purge strategy.
+[purge] section in the configuration file of DM-worker.

 # relay log purge strategy [purge] interval = 3600 expires = 24 remain-space = 15